 "I explain to them what is going to happen," says Nadjari.
 "For example, I explain to a child that in this scene his mother is talking in the room with a girlfriend about a problem she has, and then at a certain point he enters the room and does this and that.
 I sit in advance with each of the actors separately, building the story of his character in the scene together with him, and in the end, at the rehearsals, we work on combining all of these streams and we see how all of the stories and the mise en scene of the characters work together."

-Nadjari's new film, "Tehilim" (Psalms) premiered on local screens last week.
-It tells the story of a religiously observant family that lives in Jerusalem, focusing on the character of Menachem (Michael Moshonov), an adolescent boy torn between the tradition and religion that he has absorbed in his parents' home, and the temptations offered him by secular society.
+Nadjari's new film, "Tehilim" (Psalms), premiered on local screens yesterday.
+It tells the story of a religiously observant family that lives in Jerusalem, focusing on the character of Menachem (Michael Moshonov), an adolescent boy who is torn between the tradition and religion that he has absorbed in his parents' home, and the temptations offered him by secular society.

 "Three years ago, I wrote the treatment for this film in France with a friend of mine, Vincent Poymiro.
 I wanted a story that would raise questions about Jewish identity, about Jewish tradition, and I wanted it to be a small story that asks big questions," explains Nadjari.
 "From the beginning it was important to me to tell a small story, because in my opinion a choice like that is taking a stance: I didn't want too strong a story because I wanted to build something with the people I'm working with, to develop the story together, to ask questions together with them and not give answers."

 For four years now Nadjari has been living in Tel Aviv with his actress-wife Sarah Adler (whose credits include performances in Joseph Pitchhadze's "Year Zero" and Jean-Luc Godard's "Notre Musique") and their nine-month-old daughter.
-At the Cannes Festival this year Nadjari and Adler were each involved in a different film: His "Tehilim" was screened and she starred in "Meduzot" (Jellyfish), the film by Etgar Keret and Shira Geffen, which won the Golden Camera award.
-Although "Tehilim" did not return from Cannes with prizes as did both the latter, and Eran Kolirin's debut effort "The Band's Visit," it participated in the prestigious official Golden Palm competition.
+At the Cannes Film Festival this year Nadjari and Adler were each involved in a different film: His "Tehilim" was screened and she starred in "Meduzot" (Jelly fish), the film by Etgar Keret and Shira Geffen, which won the Golden Camera award.
+Although "Tehilim" did not return from Cannes with prizes, as did both the latter and Eran Kolirin's debut effort, "The Band's Visit," it participated in the prestigious official Golden Palm competition.
 Three years ago Nadjari's previous film, "Avanim" (Stones), won him the French Culture Prize for best cineaste, and actress Assi Levy was nominated for the best actress prize awarded by the European Film Academy.
 In that film, Adler appeared alongside Levy in a supporting role.